HolyBlackCat/cpp-tutorials/configuring_code_completion.md

 Try to use Clangd for a bit!
 See what features you like or don't like.

 Then come back here and see if you want to change any of the settings below.

+For now, I suggest continuing to the next chapter: [configuring hotkeys for compilation](/configuring_vsc_tasks.md).

 ### Hiding inlay hints